Premium. Proven. Loved. Study online at Deakin.

 B2B partners are eligible for a unit fee discount.
 You can contact our team for more information on opportunities to partner with Deakin.

-Intensive programs available for study
+Intensive units available for study

 Deakin's three-day intensive programs are designed to provide you with essential knowledge for your financial planning career.
 Immerse yourself in a flexible learning environment with leading academics and industry experts, and build your professional networks.